11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Tnine Ourika

 Tnine Ourika is a charming village in the picturesque Ourika Valley, just outside Marrakech.
 Surrounded by stunning mountain scenery, it offers a peaceful retreat from the bustling city.
-Visitors can explore local markets, hike along scenic trails, or relax by the river.
+Explore local markets, hike along scenic trails, or relax by the river.
 With its traditional Berber architecture and welcoming atmosphere, Tnine Ourika provides an authentic glimpse into rural Moroccan life.

 1 hour Admission ticket free